ant-louis/big-data-platform/assignment-3-784915/reports/Assignment-3-Report.md

 ### 5. Parallelism settings: performance and issues
 A Flink program consists of multiple tasks (transformations, data sources, and sinks), where each task is split into a given number of parallel instances for execution, each instance processing a subset of the task’s input data.
 In this demo, the parallelism was initially set to 1.

-RMQSource pas parallisable par defaut
+I tried to increment the level of parallelism but got issues because of the chosen guarantee for message delivery.
+Indeed, as explained in the Point 1.2, I chose to have "Exactly-Once" delivery messages.
+This configuration is set up when creating the *StreamExecutionEnvironment* in the *CustomerStreamApp*, but can actually only works when the parallelism is set to 1 when the DataStream is instantiated.
+Indeed, when using the *RMQSource* class consume messages from RabbitMQ queues, the documentation states that the source must be non-parallel (parallelism set to 1) in order to achieve exactly-once.
+This limitation is mainly due to RabbitMQ’s approach to dispatching messages from a single queue to multiple consumers.
+This error was thus to be expected, and in order to solve it, it is necessary to provide a "at-least-once" guarantee in the configuration instead of a "exactly-once".